-12.1 Parents with a complaint about their child's medical condition should discuss these directly with the Assistant Headteacher in the first instance.
-If the Assistant Headteacher cannot resolve the matter, they will direct parents to the school's complaints procedure.
+12.1 Parents with a complaint about their child's medical condition should discuss these directly with the school.
+If the school cannot resolve the matter, they will direct parents to the school's complaints procedure.

 13.0 MONITORING ARRANGEMENTS